32blogby Studio Mitsu

 # Install FastAPI and Uvicorn

-/opt/encoder/venv/bin/pip install fastapi uvicorn python-multipart
+/opt/encoder/venv/bin/pip install "fastapi[standard]" python-multipart

 Write the API server.